 Obtaining a severance agreement or package that is fair and maximizes the benefit to you is vital for your economic security when leaving a position.
 We can review a severance agreement offered by your employer to identify any provisions that are concerning or unfavorable to you.
 For example, many separation agreements include clauses about confidentiality, non-competition, non-disparagement, and release of legal claims.
 Sometimes employers also ask you to cooperate with investigations after you leave the company.
 Clauses like these should be examined to protect yourself.

 Sometimes parts of a severance agreement include legal language that just doesn’t make sense to a person with little to no experience in employment law.
 For example, you might wonder why your agreement gives you 21 days to sign and 7 days to revoke your signature.
 Or you might want to understand better what specific claims you would waive by signing the agreement.
-Having an experienced attorney walk you through the entire agreement to explain each provision of it can give you more peace of mind about what you are signing.
+Having a trusted and experienced attorney walk you through the entire agreement to explain each provision of it can give you more peace of mind about what you are signing.

 Many separation agreements also fail to include provisions that are important for your protection.
 For example, many agreements don’t outline how the company will handle references when prospective employers call.
 Including a clause like this can help protect you and help you know what to expect as you search for new employment.

 We can review a severance agreement offered by your employer to identify any provisions that are concerning or unfavorable to you.
 We can offer advice on any provisions you might want to ask your employer to change or add into the agreement.
-Our fee for this service is $199 (for up to 20 pages).

 Negotiating Severance Agreements